Election deniers could make deep changes to Arizona voting

 Associated Press

-PHOENIX (AP) — Gathered at a table in the state Capitol a little less than two years ago, two Republicans and a Democrat took part in a ceremony proscribed in state law that made official Joe Biden’s 10,500-vote victory in Arizona’s 2020 presidential contest.
+PHOENIX (AP) — Gathered at a table in the state Capitol a little less than two years ago, two Republicans and a Democrat took part in a ceremony prescribed by state law that made official Joe Biden’s 10,500-vote victory in Arizona’s 2020 presidential contest.

 While sifting through pages, pen in hand and cameras rolling, Republican Gov. Doug Ducey stopped to silence the “hail to the chief” ringtone on his cell phone.
 It was a call from President Donald Trump, who was in the midst of a frenetic fight to reverse the results of the election he had lost.
 Ducey continued signing the papers, in what some saw as a dramatic affirmation of democracy at work.